wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-webapp-dotnet.md

 	ms.date="10/13/2015"
 	wacn.date=""/>

-# Web App Sign In & Sign Out with Azure AD
+# web site Sign In & Sign Out with Azure AD

 [AZURE.INCLUDE [active-directory-devguide](../includes/active-directory-devguide.md)]

-Azure AD makes it simple and straightforward to outsource your web app's identity management, providing single sign-in and sign-out with only a few lines of code.
-In Asp.NET web apps, you can accomplish this using Microsoft's implementation of the community-driven OWIN middleware included in .NET Framework 4.5.
+Azure AD makes it simple and straightforward to outsource your web site's identity management, providing single sign-in and sign-out with only a few lines of code.
+In Asp.NET web sites, you can accomplish this using Microsoft's implementation of the community-driven OWIN middleware included in .NET Framework 4.5.
 Here we'll use OWIN to:
 -	Sign the user into the app using Azure AD as the identity provider.
 -	Display some information about the user.
 -	Sign the user out of the app.